 For instance, Finland recorded an 8% higher mortality rate from taking beta-carotene supplements by subjected smokers.
 There is also a similar case in the US where the study was put into a halt as beta-carotene and Vitamin A supplements were discovered to cause the mortality rates to increase at 17% high compared to those who did not take them.

 It Is All Not Bad News Around Supplements

-Refrain from taking all this negativity about supplements too seriously.
+Refrain from taking all these negativity about supplements too seriously.
 In fact, we still do need to include them in our diet.
 Especially for those with vitamin deficiencies who can benefit from taking these supplements.
-Vitamin D can be taken for those who lack exposure to the sun, or, folic acid, in other names Vitamin B, for pregnant women to lower the risk of birth defects.
+Vitamin D can be taken for those who lack the exposure of the sun, or, folic acid, in other names Vitamin B, for pregnant women to lower the risk of birth defects.
 It may be detrimental to some, but it can be very helpful for those who actually need it.
 Different people require different conditions.

 If you are one who does not favor swallowing the hardness of the pills, take the old fashioned away by getting those nutrients from foods, which are already dense with necessary vitamins and other nourishments.